Multifidelity sensor placement in Bayesian state estimation problems: Iterative Selection

 and compute $\Se ^{(t)}$ by greedily optimizing $\Psi_{t,\rm exp}$ in $\Se$ subject to the constraints that $|\Se| = \ke$ and $\Se \cap \Sc^{(t)} = \emptyset$.
 As before, this can be done by calling \Cref{subroutine:greedyselect} with inputs $j = \exp$, $k=\ke$, and $S_{\rm prev} = \Sc^{(t)}$.

 After each optimization step (either cheap or expensive), the iterations are terminated if a maximum number of iterations has been reached or if the objective function decreases.
+In our experiments, the algorithm typically terminates well before reaching the prescribed maximum number of iterations, with continued iterations yielding no substantial subsequent increase in the objective function.
 If the criterion is not satisfied, we continue by moving to the next greedy optimization.
 If the criterion is satisfied, we stop and set $[\Sc^{(\kc,\ke)},\Se^{(\kc,\ke)}]$ to be a configuration achieving the greatest objective value among all configurations for the current allocation $(\kc,\ke)$ whose objective value has been computed.

 Finally, after carrying out this process for all candidates $(\kc,\ke)$, we have one sensor configuration $\left[\Sc^{(\kc,\ke)},\Se^{(\kc,\ke)}\right]$ for each candidate allocation $(\kc,\ke) \in \mathcal K$.
 We identify the candidate configuration that maximizes the objective function and select it as the near-optimal solution.
-The complete pseudocode for this procedure is detailed in \Cref{alg:itergreedy}, provided in Appendix \ref{sec:appendix_algo}. \myparagraph{Computational cost} Phase~1 of \Cref{alg:itergreedy} constructs a set $\mathcal K$ of candidate sensor allocations using \Cref{add_sensor,lower_variance_sensor}.
-The resulting set contains at most $1 + \bud/\cE$ candidate pairs $(\kc,\ke)$.
-Since each candidate is generated with constant work, the total cost of Phase~1 is $\bigO{\bud/\cE}$ flops.